What Is Shaken Baby Syndrome?

 Shaken baby syndrome is different from gently tossing a baby playfully into the air or bouncing a baby on your knee.
 Though their brains and necks are fragile, babies are also unlikely to get shaken injuries by falling off furniture or making sudden stops in a car.

 You may notice bruises on the arms or chest in the places the baby has been grabbed.
-Other physical signs include a larger than usual head or forehead, different-sized pupils, not being able to focus, and favoring one arm or leg over another.
+Other physical signs include:

 Because shaken baby syndrome can affect so many different parts of a child's health, there may be more than one doctor or specialist involved in the diagnosis.
 Depending on the child's level of injury, the tests may be done in doctor's offices or a pediatric intensive care unit.